lizmat/Method-Protected/README.md

 DESCRIPTION
 ===========

-Method::Protected provides an `is protected` trait to methods in a class.
+The `Method::Protected` distribution provides an `is protected` trait to methods in a class.
 If applied to a method, all calls to that method will be protected by a [Lock](https://docs.raku.org/type/Lock), making sure that any other method call to this method (or any other method protected by the trait) from another thread, will block until the call is finished.

 Functionally this is similar to what the [OO::Monitor](https://raku.land/cpan:JNTHN/OO::Monitors) does, except that with this module this logic is only applied to methods that actuall have the `is protected` trait applied.